 University of Lethbridge graduate Kasha North (BMgt '21) came to the Dhillon School of Business for its small class sizes and good reputation.
 She found out early on she had a passion for human resources and tells us about what gaining work experience through co-op was like in the COVID-19 pandemic as well as what advice she'd give to incoming students.

 What was your major and why did you choose to study that?

-I have a major in Human Resources and Labour Relations with a minor is Supply Chain Management.
+I have a major in Human Resource Management and Labour Relations with a minor is Supply Chain Management.
 I chose to study HR after I took the intro to Human Resources course that every Dhillon student has to take.
 I initially entered university with a major in general business but shortly after taking the intro HR course, I found that I had a strong passion and interest in the study of human resources.
 I enjoy working with people and the communications aspect of this business degree, therefore I found that HR might be the best fit for me and my career.

 What is your most memorable uLethbridge experience?